The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 We found consistently solid performance across MobileHelp’s systems.
 In our test calls, MobileHelp agents answered the call in an average of 26 seconds.
 That’s longer than the prior two entries on this list, but it’s still better than the 30-second average across the industry.
 In our opinion, it’s fast enough to keep our loved ones safe.

 Another MobileHelp feature that impressed us was the loud volume on its in-home systems.
 Even when making a test call from multiple rooms away, the Classic system’s speakerphone could handle the call between us and the operators.
-The Classic system is a good option for someone with hearing impairments.
+The Classic system is a good option for someone with hearing impairments, according to our resident audiologists.

 Pricing

 MobileHelp’s most significant advantage is its low cost.
-Its basic in-home system, the MobileHelp Classic, costs $24.95 a month, while a similar system from Medical Guardian starts at $34.95 a month if you pay annually or $38.95 if you pay monthly.
+Its basic in-home system, the Classic Cellular, costs $24.95 a month, while a similar system from Medical Guardian starts at $34.95 a month if you pay annually or $38.95 if you pay monthly.

-Like all of the other companies on this list, MobileHelp requires no long-term contracts.
-Discounts are available if you pay in annual or quarterly installments, much like Medical Guardian.
+Like all of the other companies on this list, MobileHelp requires no long-term contracts, although you can choose to pay every quarter or every year.
+There’s no discount on the subscription for signing up for a long term period, but you will get a free lockbox, normally $2.99 per month, plus free ground shipping.
 After testing our MobileHelp systems, we returned our devices and canceled our service.

 To learn more about pricing, read our guide to MobileHelp costs.